Extradition and Mutual Assistance

 Matrix also offers significant expertise in relation to Interpol Red Notice challenges.
 The team has enjoyed considerable success in dealing with politicised or politically motivated Red Notices and diffusions, including in securing their immediate suspension.

 In the event that a charge is unavoidable, Matrix possesses many of England’s leading and specialist extradition practitioners.
-The team includes the editors of the principal extradition law textbook; Nicholls, Montgomery & Knowles on Extradition, OUP.
+Members of the team appear in the most high profile and complex cases and include the authors and editors of the principal extradition law textbook; Nicholls, Montgomery & Knowles on Extradition, OUP.
 Over the past two decades the team has been at the forefront of every significant development of this area of the law; from General Pinochet to Julian Assange.